nanoporetech/onesie/README.md

 ## Getting Started

-Building is more complicated than `make all` due to the need to access the MinIT kernel include files, these are not installed in the MinIT/MinION-1C by defaults and there are no packages available for them.
-At the moment, the driver has to be cross-compiled and the utilities compiled natively.
+Building is more complicated than `make all` due to the need to access the MinIT kernel include files, these are not installed in the MinIT/MinION-1C by default and there are no packages available for them.
+There are instructions for building in Docker [here](https://wiki.oxfordnanolabs.local/pages/viewpage.action?pageId=138836195#You'veBeenGivenaMinION-mk1CandYouWantTo...-...BuildtheDriverinDocker)

 ### Build Driver